What is iXBRL?

 iXBRL takes the HTML standard that is used to power the world’s web pages, and embeds extra “tags” into it that give meaning to the figures and statements in a format that can be understood by a computer.

 The sample above shows an income statement that has been tagged using iXBRL.
-Click on the image to explore this statement using a very simple interactive iXBRL viewer.
+Click on the image to explore this statement using an interactive iXBRL viewer.
 The sample shows how structured data can be included in an iXBRL report whilst retaining full control over the appearance of the statement (the sample is based on the income statement on page 240 of this PDF report).

 Exploring the tags in the sample above will reveal the names of the “concepts” against which the figures are tagged (e.g. “ifrs:Revenue”).
 These are drawn from a dictionary of concepts, known as a taxonomy.
 In this case, the sample is an IFRS report and so it has been tagged using the IFRS taxonomy, published by the IFRS Foundation.

 As noted above, iXBRL allows preparers to retain full control over the presentation of their report.
-This includes the use of graphics and photos, as demonstrated in this sample:
+This includes the use of graphics and photos, as demonstrated in Global Legal Entity Identifier Foundation’s 2018 Annual Report:

 Different reporting entities (whether they are companies, organisations or government agencies) prepare different reports, in accordance with relevant accounting standards.
 Even within peer groups, Company A’s financial statements will be different to Company B’s, according to their communication needs. iXBRL provides a number of different mechanisms to allow this diversity, reflecting the variations that have always been present in financial statements.